Simhyeon/r4d/docs/meta.md

 ### Imminent

+* [ ] Enl does same thing with dnl... what?
+This is strange
 * [ ] In-built documentation for function and deterred macro

 * [ ] Escape rule is somewhat bugged?